asyncapi/website/docs/community/styleguide/formatting.md

   </CodeBlock>

 - Use code style for filenames, directories, and paths.
 For example: Go to the `/docs/tutorials` directory.
-- Use a specific number of spaces for indentation, such as 2 or 4 spaces, consistently throughout the document.
+- Choose a consistent number of spaces for indentation, such as 2 or 4 spaces, and use it consistently throughout the document.
 - Indent the code properly to show the structure and hierarchy of the code.
 Each level of indentation should align with the appropriate scope.
 - Avoid using tabs for indentation, as they may not render consistently across different platforms or text editors.
 For example, when writing code in Markdown, use four spaces for each level of indentation: